derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/01/2025 16:16:31 : 3 Database Admins walked into a NoSQL bar.
+19/01/2025 16:16:42 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-There are 10 types of people: those who understand binary and those who don't.
+Why are you always smiling?
+That's just my... regular expression.
 <!-- replace-with-joke ends -->